andrewfiorillo/pubsyntax/README.md

 ##Installation

-Add the package to your Packages folder:
+Download and add the package to your Packages folder or just clone it there.

 ```
 cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/